awslabs/sustainability-scanner/README.md

 ## Rule set

 SusScanner comes with a set of best practices/rules that align with [best practices for sustainability in the cloud](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/best-practices-for-sustainability-in-the-cloud.html).
-You can find the list of best practices, the service they apply to and their improvement actions in the [rules_metadata.json](https://github.com/awslabs/sustainability-scanner/blob/main/rules_metadata.json) file.
+You can find the list of best practices, the service they apply to and their improvement actions in the [rules_metadata.json](https://github.com/awslabs/sustainability-scanner/blob/main/susscanner/rules_metadata.json) file.

 ### Disabling rules

 As mentioned before, the tool comes with a pre-defined set of rules, all of which are enabled by default.
 However, you can disable a rule if it is not applicable to your setup.
-In the root of the tool you can find a file called `rules_metadata.json`.
+In the susscanner directory you can find a file called `rules_metadata.json`.
 This configuration file can be used to specify which rules to include.
 The structure of this file is as follows:

 ```
 01:{